pmuellr/slides/2015/12-profiling-node-intro/slides.md

 ## what does V8's CPU profiler do?

-* turn profiler on / off
+* trigger profiler on / off

 * when on, at regular intervals, V8 will capture current stack trace, with time stamp, and source file / line numbers